-The Notes May Be Automatically Called Prior to the Maturity Date And Are Subject to Reinvestment Risk.
+TD May Elect to Call the Notes Prior to the Maturity Date And the Notes Are Subject to Reinvestment Risk.

-If your Notes are automatically called, no further payments will be owed to you under the Notes after the applicable Call Payment Date.
-The Notes could be called as early as the first potential Call Payment Date if the levels of the Reference Assets have all increased to a level that is greater than or equal to their respective call threshold levels; accordingly, the holding period could be limited.
-There is no guarantee that you would be able to reinvest the proceeds from an investment in the Notes at a comparable return for a similar level of risk in the event the Notes are automatically called prior to the Maturity Date.
+TD may elect to call the Notes in its discretion on any Call Payment Date upon at least three Business Days prior written notice.
+Following an Issuer Call, no further payments will be owed to you under the Notes.
+Therefore, because the Notes could be called as early as the first potential Call Payment Date, the holding period could be limited.
+If TD does elect to call the notes prior to maturity, there is no guarantee that you would be able to reinvest the proceeds from an investment in the Notes at a comparable return for a similar level of risk.
 Furthermore, to the extent you are able to reinvest such proceeds in an investment with a comparable return for a similar level of risk, you may incur transaction costs such as dealer discounts and hedging costs built into the price of the new notes.